Vcenter Compute Policies create

 This property was added in vSphere API 7.0.3.0.

-, then the name of capability schema will be used to distinguish the policy type.
+if missing or null, then the name of capability schema will be used to distinguish the policy type.

 Name of the policy.
 The name needs to be unique within this vCenter server.